-The news isn't all bad though!
 Across the region, community groups and individuals are replanting bare land and restoring bush blocks, wetlands, dunes and streamside areas with native plants.
-Replanting or restoring native plants helps us reclaim some of what we've lost - the plants, the animals and the wider ecosystem benefits - making our region a more attractive and healthy place to be.
+Replanting native plants helps us restore wider ecosystem benefits - making our region a more attractive and healthy place to be.